-Open Evenings and Virtual Tours for Reception Admissions 2022
+Open Evening Virtual Tours for Nursery Admissions 2022

-Information regarding the schools available in Bexley together with full details on the application process can be found on the pages below and additional details in the Admission to Primary Schools in Bexley booklet 2022 (PDF).
+Information regarding the schools available in Bexley together with full details on the application process can be found in the Admission to Nursery Classes in Bexley Schools booklet 2022 (PDF)

 Late applications will only be processed after all on time applicants have received an offer.
 If you do not live in Bexley, please contact your home Local Authority to find out how to apply, you can apply for Bexley schools, but on the form supplied by your home LA.

 If you are not allocated the school of your preference then you can appeal against the decision.